Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 2. Go to [this page](https://beta.openai.com/account/api-keys)
 3. Create your API key

-### How to Procure an Azure Speech Key
+### How to Procure an Azure Speech Key (Optional)

-> Q: Why do I need this?
+> Q: Why should I use this?
 >
-> A: This gives her the ability to hear you, and speak.

-> Q: Why didn't you just use the [Speech-to-Text](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API) and [Text-to-Speech](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance) APIs built into the browser, so that I don't have to bother with making an Azure account?
->
-> A: In my experimentation, I could not get StT to work well (or at all) on mobile.
-That's probabably just a skill issue on my part.
-Furthermore, Azure TSS is simply better IMO.
-It has high quality voices, each with different "styles" that make her voice very emotive.
-The Azure API also tells me what the shape of her mouth should look like as she talks, allowing me to animate her more realistically.
+> A: The default Text-to-Speech sounds like a robot.
+Azure TTS enables emotional voices and accurate mouth movements.

 1. Make an Azure account.
 [You don't need a credit card if you use a student email](https://azure.microsoft.com/en-us/free/students/)
 2. [Create a Speech resource in the azure portal](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)